Casualties of the September 11 attacks: Deaths by jumping or falling

-Daniel Suhr was killed when a victim from 2 WTC landed on him.

 As the fires raged inside the towers, some 100–200 people plummeted at speeds of 125–200 mph, sufficient to cause instantaneous death upon impact, but not enough to lose consciousness during the drop.
 Most of the people who fell or jumped from the Twin Towers came from the North Tower with as few as three spotted from the South Tower.
 In spite of the extremely limited number of victims documented, a fatal accident took place when a person landed on firefighter Danny Suhr as he prepared to enter the South Tower at around 9:30 a.m., crushing his skull and killing him.
 (Note: The NIST report documented three victims who fell from the South Tower's east face, including one who either lost his balance or jumped, followed by two more who tried to climb down.
 There are conflicting reports that either one of these three, or a possible fourth, was the victim who landed on firefighter Danny Suhr, apparently near the intersection of West and Liberty Streets.)

 Most of the people who fell from the World Trade Center are believed to have intentionally jumped to their deaths to escape the extreme heat, thick smoke, chemical exposure and fire, although a number of accidental falls were seen when victims stood too close to the edge or clambered outside.
 Several attempts to climb down with a view to re-enter through a safe opening were made, none of which succeeded.
 In some cases, the panicked crowds pushed people out, and victims in free fall struck those who were otherwise reluctant to take the plunge.
 Futile attempts to use fabric such as clothing as makeshift parachutes were sometimes made.
 Some eyewitnesses believe they saw people jumping in pairs or in groups, and one survivor claimed to have seen as many as six individuals all holding hands as they fell.
 Victims trapped in each tower made their way toward the rooftops in hope of helicopter rescue, only to find the access doors locked.
 Security Control employees on the North Tower's 22nd floor attempted to activate a lock release command that would have freed all areas in the World Trade Center influenced by the electronic control systems, including doors leading to the roofs.
 However, damage done to the electronics by the airplanes precluded any possibility of this order being executed; in any case, thick smoke and intense heat would have prevented rescue helicopters from landing.